Mohana-Maddi/Employibility-Analytics-Dashboard/README.md

 - Current Employment Status

 Both datasets contain numeric and categorical values to support filtering, comparison, and aggregation within the Power BI dashboard.

+## Stakeholders & Use Cases

+### HR Managers & Recruiters
+- Rank candidates for faster shortlisting
+- Match candidate availability with project timelines
+- Visualize alignment between job specs and applicant profiles

+### Workforce Planners
+- Identify hiring trends by region and experience
+- Assess average experience and certifications among candidates
+- Optimize future hiring strategies

+### Institutional & Academic Researchers
+- Study employability patterns and gaps
+- Analyze the relationship between qualifications and job match
+- Use the dashboard as a teaching or simulation tool

+---

+## Visualizations
+The dashboard uses intuitive visuals such as:
+- Stacked bar charts for education and employment status
+- Heatmaps for geographic insights
+- Line graphs for job posting trends
+- Donut charts for skills and certifications
+- Ranking tables with slicers for deep filtering

+---

+## Conclusion
+This project demonstrates how a data-driven approach can streamline hiring processes and reduce recruitment inefficiencies.
+Although the focus is on Full Stack Developers in California, the dashboard model is flexible and can be expanded to other tech roles or regions.